fjarri-attic/oldi-hero-translation/hero_en.md

 One of the slave girls whispered something in his ear, pointing a finger at her mistress.

-The healer comletely reconsidered leaving.
+The healer completely reconsidered leaving.

 "You and you," he pointed at the two sturdy men with calloused craftsmen hands who stood among the gawkers.
 "Take him and follow me.
 She will pay you later."